taw00/manuscript-css/README.md

    natively from within the Joplin application)

-If you have an existing document already in markdown format, just examine the templates or examples and refactor your document accordingly.
+If you have an existing document already in markdown format, just examine the [templates/examples](./examples/) and refactor your document accordingly.

 ## Rendering your markdown to HTML for review (step 5 above)